 During the first phase of the payment initiative, Medicaid and the private insurers initially introduced five episodes of care: upper respiratory infections (URI), total hip and knee replacements, congestive heart failure (CHF), attention deficit/hyperactivity disorder (ADHD), and perinatal.
 In 2014, approximately ten more episodes will be in production, including colonoscopy, cholecystectomy (gallbladder removal), tonsillectomy, oppositional defiant disorder (ODD), coronary bypass grafting (CABG), percutaneous coronary intervention (PCI), asthma, chronic obstructive pulmonary disease (COPD), ADHD/ODD comorbidity, and neonatal care.

-ACHI has collaborated with the core APII leadership team and supporting consultants to develop the first wave of episodes.
+ACHI has collaborated with the core AHCPII leadership team and supporting consultants to develop the first wave of episodes.
 ACHI staff participated in a series of public workgroups targeted for specific episode development.
-In the months preceding the initial launch of the first episodes, ACHI helped facilitate a series of public “town hall” meetings throughout Arkansas to gain feedback and educate providers about the episode component and the APII overall.
+In the months preceding the initial launch of the first episodes, ACHI helped facilitate a series of public “town hall” meetings throughout Arkansas to gain feedback and educate providers about the episode component and the AHCPII overall.
 As providers begin to experience the impact of the episodes, and as more episodes of care are developed and implemented, ACHI will continue to work with the Arkansas Department of Human Services and the core design team to educate and gain feedback from a range of providers and other stakeholders.

 The following resources have been made available as part of this project page.
 Resources are typically files like PDFs or Word documents, and will be downloaded when you click them.